 - Estimation of storage space and bandwidth required

 Instead of proceeding with this CCTV installer who proposed the system based on his experience and gut feelings, I spoke to a few other installers and finally found one who’s professional enough to provide me with the above information.

 The best part, was when I asked him what software he used to generate and produce the info I asked for.
 He mentioned that he used

 - JVSG’s IP Video System Design Tool

 The combination of both these software helps to visualize a client’s requirements for video surveillance.

-JVSG’s IP Video System Design Tool allows CCTV engineers to visually see the camera’s coverage area to ensure CCTVs are positioned on the right angle.
+JVSG’s IP Video System Design Tool allows CCTV engineers to visually see the camera’s coverage area to ensure CCTVs are positioned at the right angle.

 It also has the ability to make calculations of storage and bandwidth requirements to ensure the client doesn’t encounter insufficient disk space problems.

-Once you have all your calculations, drawings and 3D pictures ready, they can be easily exported to Word, Excel, Visio for documentation purposes.
+Once you have all your calculations, drawings, and 3D pictures ready, they can be easily exported to Word, Excel, and Visio for documentation purposes.

 With VideoCAD, even beginners can use the tool to model the entire video surveillance system as a whole.